TheDauntless/owasp-mstg/Document/0x07b-Testing-Network-Communication.md

 #### Overview

 A functionality of most mobile applications requires sending or receiving information from services on the Internet.
 This reveals another surface of attacks aimed at data on the way.
-It's possible for an attacker to sniff or even modify (MiTM attacks) an unencrypted information if he controls any part of network infrastructure (e.g. an WiFi Access Point)<sup>[1]</sup>.
-For this reason, developers should make a general rule, that any confidential data cannot be sent in a cleartext<sup>[2]</sup>.
+It's possible for an attacker to sniff or even modify (MiTM attacks) an unencrypted information if he controls any part of network infrastructure (e.g. an WiFi Access Point).
+For this reason, developers should make a general rule, that any [confidential data cannot be sent in a cleartext](https://developer.android.com/training/articles/security-tips.html#Networking "Android Developer Documentation - Security Tips").

 #### Static Analysis